 The concept is simple enough, but every airline differs in its program management, accrual schedule, and redemption availability for award flights.
-Most airline credit cards offer generous rewards and perks such as free checked bags (which come in handy when you have a family traveling to the ski resort with loads of luggage), or airport lounge access, as well as accelerated progress toward elite status.
+Most airline credit cards offer generous rewards and perks such as free checked bags (which come in handy when you and the family are meeting up at a beach condo this summer with loads of luggage), or airport lounge access, as well as accelerated progress toward elite status.
 Furthermore, many cards offer a sizable sign-up bonus of mileage points when you first open your account, which usually can get you far toward an international round-trip ticket or a couple of domestic round-trip flights.

 To summarize, an airline credit card will be a great fit for you if:

 - You spend a significant amount of money specifically on air travel every year.
 If you don't travel often, or if the destinations you frequent aren't offered through your airline and associated partners of choice, you might want to consider getting a generic travel credit card that allows you to transfer points to your travel program of choice.

 - You have good or excellent credit.
 You will want to have a FICO credit score of at least 670 before applying for an airline rewards credit card, which typically requires great credit.